-Amid home remodeling, safety and well-being of kids and pets is always a high priority.
+Amid home remodeling, the safety and well-being of kids and pets should be a high priority.
 Home renovations can turn your home into a construction site.
-Be ready to experience some loud noises, messiness, dust, workers coming in and out constantly and what not.
-Simply, home renovations can be challenging on families and a running child or pet can enhance some potential dangers.
-There are plenty of things to plan before a big home renovation project, and one of the most crucial is what to do with your pet and kids?
+Be ready to experience some loud noises, messiness, dust, and workers coming in and out.
+Home renovations can be challenging for families and a running child or pet can cause some potential dangers.
+There are plenty of things to plan before a big home renovation project, and one important thing is what to do with your pet and kids.

 With careful planning and implementing some effective strategies, home renovations can be done safely.